-- 1. From the PracticeMaster Maintenance menu, select File Maintenance. - 2.
-From the File Maintenance window, click the + next to System Files or Areas of Practice to display the corresponding list of files.

-- 3. Once you have located the desired file, double-click the file and select the Index tab. - 4.
+- 1. In the Quick Launch, search for and select "File Maintenance." - 2.
+From the File Maintenance window, click the + next to System Files or Areas of Practice to display the corresponding list of files. - 3.
+Once you have located the desired file, double-click the file and select the Index tab. - 4.
 Click the icon to add a new index. - 5.
-Under the Index IDs list, enter the new Index ID by replacing the "New\Index" text shown. - a.
+Under the Index IDs list, enter the new Index ID by replacing the "New_Index" text shown. - a.
 Enter the desired Description. - b.
-Enter the desired Sort Order. - Click Done to complete the process.
+Enter the desired Sort Order.

+Click Done to complete the process.
 When asked to confirm whether you want to continue, click Yes.